 Asthma During Pregnancy

 Asthma is a fairly common health problem for pregnant women, including some women who have never had it before.
 During pregnancy, asthma not only affects you, but it can also cut back on the oxygen your fetus gets from you.
 But this does not mean that having asthma will make your pregnancy more difficult or dangerous to you or your fetus.
-Pregnant women with asthma that is properly controlled generally have a normal pregnancy with little or no increased risk to themselves or the fetus.
+Pregnant women who have asthma that is properly controlled generally have a normal pregnancy with little or no increased risk to themselves or their developing babies.

 Most asthma treatments are safe to use when you are pregnant.
 After years of research, experts now say that it is far safer to manage your asthma with medicine than it is to leave asthma untreated during pregnancy.
 Talk to your doctor about the safest treatment for you.